 However, if there are excess lobbying expenditures on either line 43 or 44 of column (a), treat each electing member as having excess lobbying expenditures.
-In such case, each electing member must file Form 4720, Return of Certain Excise Taxes on Charities and Other Persons Under Chapters 41 and 42 of the Internal Revenue Code, and must pay the tax on its proportionate share of the affiliated group's excess lobbying expenditures.
+In such case, each electing member must file Form 4720, Return of Certain Excise Taxes Under Chapters 41 and 42 of the Internal Revenue Code, and must pay the tax on its proportionate share of the affiliated group's excess lobbying expenditures.